top of page

 Paleo

-If you are paleo, please note that during registration, you will have an opportunity to indicate this, and your needs will be met by the kitchen staff as well.
+If you eat paleo-style, you will have an opportunity to indicate this during registration, and your needs will be met by the kitchen staff as well.

 Here are answers to some common food allergy concerns:

-• We do not add gluten based products, i.e. flour, to any of our dishes.
-If a gluten based item, i.e. wheat noodles or say pita bread are served we will label them.
+• We do not add gluten-based products, e.g. flour, to any of our dishes.
+If a gluten-based item is served, such as wheat noodles or pita bread, we will label it.

 • Since peanuts are a common allergen, we do not add them to any foods but may put out a bowl of ground peanuts at the end of the table for the Thai meal.